Frequently Asked Questions

 Fee waivers for the Berkeley Writing Assessment are only granted to students who qualified for the UC Application fee waiver.
 The Berkeley Writing Assessment fee waiver will be automatically processed if you have already qualified for the UC Application fee waiver.

-I have a conflict with the most recent Assesment.
+I have a conflict with the most recent Assessment.
 Are there any make-up times?

 Yes, the Berkeley Writing Assessment will be offered two times each year: the May administration (primarily for incoming students) and once during the fall semester.
 Note that you may take the Assessment only once.
 If you do not receive a qualifying score the first time you take the Assessment, and you have no other qualifying scores or acceptable transfer course completed prior to stating Berkeley, you should enroll in COLWRIT R1A